1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election: Electoral system

 The Temporary National Representation adopted the Election Act on 2 September 1920.
 The election law prescribed the universal suffrage for men over the age of 21 who were enrolled in the voter register.
 The law restricted the voting right to nationals of Serbia or Montenegro before 1 December 1918, citizens of Croatia-Slavonia or Dalmatia, and residents of Bosnia and Herzegovina and other territories included in Yugoslavia.
 The law also gave the right to vote to other Slavs residing in Yugoslavia, effectively numerous refugees from Russia, but also confirmed the right of Slavic and Albanian minorities to vote.

 Ethnic Germans, Italians, and Hungarians living in Yugoslavia were not allowed to vote.
 The same applied to former Ottoman nationals, who had been residents in territories that became Yugoslav and left before November 1915.
 Furthermore, the right to vote was denied to the Jews unless they declared themselves Serbs or Croats or if the local authorities deemed them Serbs or Croats.
 Yugoslav authorities claimed that state security concerns justified the denial of voting rights.
 The denial of the right to vote was in breach of the obligations Yugoslavia assumed under the Treaty of Saint-Germain-en-Laye.
 The voting rights were also denied to convicted prisoners, people stripped of their civil rights, and certain religious minorities such as Jehovah's Witnesses.
 The legislation also determined the method of compilation of electoral registers, specifying that one had to reside in a particular place for six months to be admitted to the register.

 Candidates had to be eligible to vote, literate, permanently residing in Yugoslavia for at least ten years, and over 25.
 A candidate was allowed to stand in election in up to three different districts simultaneously and, if successful in multiple districts, had to pick one and withdraw in others.
 Candidate lists were put forward for each electoral district, needing a hundred endorsements to be valid.
 Candidates having university-level or equivalent education to be "qualified candidates".
 The law required the ratio of qualified to ordinary candidates in each district to be at least 1:4, with at least one candidate in the list being qualified.
 (Note: The government erroneously calculated the qualified candidates' quota by dividing the number of candidates in a given district by four instead of five.
 The mistake was not spotted before the election.)

+Voters cast secret ballots.
+Using rubber balls dropped into the appropriate boxes, voting was performed to indicate support for a specific candidate or candidate list.
+The method was adopted from Serbian pre-war electoral law, selected to accommodate many illiterate voters.